-One of the most frequent reasons for therapy is difficulty and pain in a romantic relationship.
+Some of the most common reasons for therapy are related to romantic relationship problems.
 When relationships are marked by addictive behavior, loneliness, anger, or sadness/depression, one can benefit greatly from professional help to either repair the relationship or find the courage to move on.

 The second statement “he or she did this to me” also has deep problems.
 Melanie Beattie, a wonderful author on codependency in relationships, sums it up perfectly: “People don’t do things ‘to you’.
 They just ‘do things’.”
 We often personalize other people’s actions, when the reality is that they would act this way towards anyone, and the reasons for their actions are deeply linked to their past (and have nothing to do with us!).
 Codependency is one of the most prominent, and often undiagnosed causes of unhealthy relationships.
 Whether or not it is a cause of relationship issues in your specific situation, we believe understanding some of the traps of codependency can be helpful in building (and maintaining) healthier relationships.